photo of students watching sports on a smart tv

 iRobot Roomba 980 — Holiday Tech Gift Ideas for Aspiring Couch Potatoes

-This latest upgrade from iRobot will set you back $900, but the Roomba 980 is one the smartest robot vacuum cleaners on the market today.
-Case in point: if its path is blocked, Roomba will search out, and remember, another way to tidy up that mess in the corner.
-You can set up virtual walls, telling Roomba where it shouldn't go, and can control the gadget with Amazon Alexa and Google Assistant.
-Yes, it's pricey — but the company is currently offering $100 off and tossing in free ground shipping.
-So that should help tidy up your budget, at least, a bit.
+This latest upgrade from iRobot will cost you $900, but the Roomba 980 is one of the smartest robot vacuum cleaners on the market today.
+For example, if its path is blocked, the Roomba will search for and remember another way to clean up that mess in the corner.
+You can set up virtual walls to instruct the Roomba on where it shouldn't go, and you can control the device using Amazon Alexa and Google Assistant.
+Yes, it's expensive — but the company is currently offering $100 off and providing free ground shipping.
+So that should help balance your budget, at least.

 Dojo by BullGuard: Lock down security — Holiday Tech Gift Ideas for Aspiring Couch Potatoes